 Learn more here about why it's important to set up your personas from our Academy team!

 - When creating forms to use on your website, use form fields that capture important persona information.
 For example, if all of your personas vary based on company size, ask each lead for information about company size on your forms.

 - Interview customers either in person or over the phone to discover what they like about your product or service.

 - Look through your contacts data to uncover trends about how certain leads or customers find and consume your content.

 - Take into consideration your sales team's feedback on the leads they are interacting with most.
 What types of sales cycles does your sales team work with?
 What generalizations can they make about the different types of customers you serve best?

-From your Marketing Dashboard, hover your mouse over the Top Personas widget then click Add persona.
+On your marketing dashboard, hover your mouse over the Top Personas widget, then click Add